devtechsystems/devtechsys.com/_projects/Evaluation-of-USAID-Basic-Educ.md

 ---
-title: Evaluation Of Usaid Basic Educ
+title: Evaluation of USAID Basic Education in Kyrgyzstan, Tajikistan, and Uzbekistan
 Project Title: Evaluation of USAID Basic Education in Kyrgyzstan, Tajikistan, and Uzbekistan
 Start Year: '2005'